 General program description.
-Digi-clima performs the following tasks: (1) color separation: separates the rain traces from the background and other information by color tagging, getting a black and white image which only contains active pixels corresponding to rain record traces; (2) individual band identification: the frame information layer is analyzed to separate and scale the individual bands; (3) trace identification: for each band, identifies traces of rain records as continuous lines; (4) trace analysis: analyzes each trace to obtain its x(t) footprint in pixel scaling, by using a simple median estimator in Octave, or by using a spline fitting in Matlab; (5) trace grouping: orders the separate traces in each band, since these records should be monotonic.
+Digi-clima performs the following tasks: (1) color separation: separates the rain traces from the background and other information by color tagging, getting a black and white image which the active pixels from the rain traces; (2) individual band identification: the frame information layer is analyzed to separate and scale the individual bands; (3) trace identification: for each band, identifies the traces of rain records are as continuous lines; (4) trace analysis: analyzes each trace to obtain its x(t) footprint in pixel scaling, by using a simple median estimator in Octave, or by using a spline fitting in Matlab; (5) trace grouping: orders the separate traces in each band, since these records should be monotonic.
 (6) rain intensity computing: obtains the rain intensity data from the discrete time derivative of the grouped traces.

-Digi-Clima can be executed as: interpreted Octave, requires Octave 3.x and ImageMagick (both open source); interpreted Matlab, requires Matlab 7.x or higher with the curve fitting toolbox (licensed product); and compiled Matlab, without extra library requirements, but the CE must match the compiled binary architecture and the Matlab Compiler Runtime (MCR) must be available.
-The MCR is provided with MATLAB Compiler and can be deployed royalty-free.
+Digi-Clima can be executed as: interpreted Octave, requires Octave 3.x and ImageMagick (both open source); interpreted Matlab, requires Matlab 7.x or higher with the curve fitting toolbox (licensed product); and compiled Matlab, without requirements, but the CE must match the compiled binary architecture.